 - On the right, under IMPORT FILE COLUMN NAME, are rows with Select field.
 Click Select field to get a drop-down menu with the column names from your spreadsheet.

-- Map each TaxDome contact property to the corresponding column name on your spreadsheet: Click Select field in each row and select the correct match for the contact property on the left.
+- Map each TaxDome contact property to the corresponding column name on your spreadsheet.

 - Type the first letter of a column name to select it faster.